 2.2.
 Soil bioclimatic indices

 We used microclimatic data of the temporal and spatial surveys to calculate soil bioclimatic indices.
 For comparison, we homogenized the data of the temporal survey at four-hour intervals, keeping the same 330 calendar days covered by the spatial survey.
 In total, we obtained 40 data points for the temporal survey (four sites x 10 years) and 80 for the spatial survey (four sites x 20 plots).
 We calculated bioclimatic indices based on standard variables used by WorldClim (Fick & Hijmans 2017), together with other variables with a relevant function on alpine topographic gradients.
-The selected variables were: (1) bio1 = annual mean temperature; (2) bio2 = mean diurnal range, i.e. the mean of the monthly differences between maximum and minimum temperatures; (3) bio7 = temperature annual range; i.e. the difference between the maximum temperature of the warmest month and the minimum temperature of the coldest month; (4) snow = the number of days of snow cover, when temperature is around 0 ºC, calculated for the period in which the maximum temperature was < 0.5 ºC and the minimum temperature was > -0.5 ºC; (5) FDD = freezing degree days, i.e. the sum of daily mean temperatures for days in which the mean temperature was below 0 ºC (Choler 2018); and (6) GDD = growing degree days, i.e. the sum of daily mean temperatures for days in which the soil mean temperature at five cm deep was above 5 ºC (Körner 2021).
+The selected variables were: (1) bio1 = annual mean temperature; (2) bio2 = mean diurnal range, i.e. the mean of the monthly differences between maximum and minimum temperatures; (3) bio7 = temperature annual range; i.e. the difference between the maximum temperature of the warmest month and the minimum temperature of the coldest month; (4) snow = the number of days of snow cover, when soil temperature is around 0 ºC, calculated for the period in which the maximum temperature was < 0.5 ºC and the minimum temperature was > -0.5 ºC; (5) FDD = freezing degree days, i.e. the sum of daily mean temperatures for days in which the mean temperature was below 0 ºC (Choler 2018); and (6) GDD = growing degree days, i.e. the sum of daily mean temperatures for days in which the soil mean temperature at five cm deep was above 5 ºC (Körner 2021).
 For FDD, we transformed the values from negative to positive, so higher values represent more freezing.
 To identify the main gradients of microclimatic variability at both temporal and spatial scales, we conducted a principal component analysis (PCA) with the full set of bioclimatic indices.

 2.3 Data analyses